Accepted Graduate Students

 5. Financial Assistance

 - International Student Orientation.
-International students are required to participate in orientation.
-Check the International Student & Scholar Services website for details.
+International students are required to participate in the International Student Orientation.
+The orientation is managed by the International Student & Scholar Services.
+For questions regarding the ISSS orientation, please contact Gabriela Gillespie at firstname.lastname@example.org.